 TDPs define the physical and functional characteristics of the accepted configuration of the item and its subordinate assemblies, subassemblies, and parts.
-TDPs level, types, elements and TDP data management products shall be identified in accordance with Mil-Standard 31000A or block 16 of Form 1423, Contract Data Requirement List (CDRL) in a contract.
+TDPs level, types, elements, and TDP data management products shall be identified in accordance with Mil-Standard 31000B or block 16 of Form 1423, Contract Data Requirement List (CDRL) in a contract.

 TDPs, provide critical information for the development of acquisition, operation, and product support objectives.
 TDPs are developed and acquired to provide the basis for maintenance planning, developing supply support strategies, establishing configuration management requirements, and developing training and related engineering and product support activities.
 Technical Data/TDPs are delivered in multi-media formats.

-- Conceptual TDP: A conceptual package is a collection of sketches, low fidelity Computer Aided Design (CAD) models and text that document basic concepts of how an item may be developed to meet operational requirements.
+- Conceptual TDP: A conceptual package is a collection of sketches, low-fidelity Computer-Aided Design (CAD) models, and text that documents basic concepts of how an item may be developed to meet operational requirements.
 The TDP is used to determine if the requirements are feasible.

-- Developmental TDP: A developmental package is a collection of data intended to document a specific design approach and the fabrication of a developmental prototypes for test or experimentation.
+- Developmental TDP: A developmental package is a collection of data intended to document a specific design approach and the fabrication of developmental prototypes for test or experimentation.
 These data elements capture the basic design of equipment/weapon systems developed from a concept.
-They are not intended for, nor are they adequate for use in, the competitive procurement of component parts.
+They are not intended for, nor adequate for, in, the competitive procurement of component parts.

 - Commercial TDP: A commercial package is for end items developed by the contractor prior to the award of the contract at his/her own expense.
 Unless the Government purchases rights for these drawings and/or CAD models, the drawings provide the contractor’s proprietary engineering and design information for commercially developed items, off-the-shelf items, or items not developed at Government expense.

-Successful TDP acquisition is based on the selection of the appropriate drawings/models and lists.
-Cost constraints and sound business practices require selection of the minimum drawings/models and associated lists necessary to successfully support an acquired system throughout its life cycle.
+Successful TDP acquisition is based on selecting the appropriate drawings/models and lists.
+Cost constraints and sound business practices require selecting the minimum drawings/models and associated lists necessary to successfully support an acquired system throughout its life cycle.

 - Effectively catalog and acquire spare/repair parts, support equipment, and all classes of supply